 This Code of Practice states the practices that shall be employed, and the facilities that shall be provided for the measurement and recording of the quantities required for Metering at the Asset which is behind the Boundary Point Metering System.

-This Code of Practice specifically applies to the Metering Equipment to be installed at each asset that is required to be metered to determine the Metered Volumes of that asset.
+This Code of Practice specifically applies to the Metering Equipment to be installed at each asset that is required to be metered to determine the volume of electricity to or from an asset used for settlement of Secondary BM Units, using metering at the asset which is located behind a Boundary Point Metering System.
 This can be at multiple locations (i.e. on multiple circuits) behind the Boundary Point Metering System.

 This Code of Practice applies equally to "whole current" metering and metering supplied via Measurement Transformers operating at high or low voltages.